 Otherwise, the model passes the negative result to the Views.

-That's how the Django MTV architecture is working.
+That's how the Django MVT architecture is working.

 That is why Django is the rapid development framework, and this kind of code reusability is not allowed in any other framework.